ejaysrngy/Groove-Central-Dance-Studio-landing-page/README.md

 https://ejaysrngy.github.io/Groove-Central-Dance-Studio-landing-page/

-The following project is our "capstone" project for The Coding School.
+The following project is our "capstone" project for The Coding School Web Dev Bootcamp.
 The web page is about a dance studio, namely, Groove Central Dance Studio, which is a local dance studio here in Manila.

 The web page is solely front-end (HTML, CSS, Bootstrap, Javascript, jQuery) since that was the main focus of the 5-week bootcamp from TCS.